9beach/llm-cli/README.md

 ### `lt-llm-cli`

 For exceptionally lengthy texts, you can utilize `lt-llm-cli`, which efficiently processes the content by dividing it into smaller segments and submitting them multiple times.
-To customize the number of lines per submission and the interval between each submission, you can set the environment variables `LT_LINES` and `LT_SLEEP_SEC`, respectively, allowing you to fine-tune the performance according to your specific requirements.

 ```sh
 cat very-long-text | lt-llm-cli deepl-cli KO > very-long-text.ko
 ```

+To customize the number of lines per submission and the interval between each submission, you can set the environment variables `LT_LINES` and `LT_SLEEP_SEC`, respectively, allowing you to fine-tune the performance according to your specific requirements.
+By default, sentences that fail to translate will also be output.
+To prevent this, set `LT_FAILED_OUTPUT=no`.

 In the example below, `lt-llm-cli` submits text in chunks of 200 lines per request.
 To view the default values for various parameters, please refer to the [lt-llm-cli source code](https://github.com/9beach/llm-cli/blob/main/lt-llm-cli#L12).